19 Interesting VPN Statistics You Need to Know in 2023

 (Security)

-Research by Security for their 3rd Annual VPN Market Report in 2022 reveals that most professional VPN use is due to workplace compliance (70%).
-The second motivation for professional VPN use, 62% of the answers, is securing access to corporate networks.
+Security’s 3rd Annual VPN Market Report in 2022 reveals that most professional VPN use is due to workplace compliance (70%) and securing access to corporate networks (62%)

 It should be noted that the survey conducted allowed for multiple selections.